General Education Requirements

 - CCS6 Collaboration

-2) Personal and Social Responsibility (PSR) which requires a student to develop an understanding and commitment to individual well-being and to civic life and community needs.
+Personal and Social Responsibility (PSR) requires a student to develop an understanding and commitment to individual well-being and to civic life and community needs.

-3) Interconnecting Perspectives (IP) which requires a student to study, reflect, and apply the understanding of diverse global and domestic perspectives both in the classroom and in a global setting.
+Interconnecting Perspectives (IP) requires a student to study, reflect, and apply the understanding of diverse global and domestic perspectives both in the classroom and in a global setting.

-Students transferring to Minot State University with 24 transferrable credits or more are not required to take INT110 but need to complete any required courses not yet completed in all sections of Minot State University General Education requirements.
+Students transferring to Minot State University who have earned 24 or more credits toward graduation, excluding credits earned through dual credit prior to graduating from high school and credits earned through examination, are not required to take UNIV 110 First Year Seminar but need to complete any required courses not yet completed in all sections of Minot State University General Education requirements.